NonProjects/steganon/README.md

 ## Additional Information

-1. This algorithm (WS) was developed by me and currently **wasn't** verified by nice cryptography experts.
+1. This library was developed by me and currently **wasn't** verified by cryptography experts.
 Use with caution!

-2. `hide()` process can be very time-consuming on long Secret Data and small image.
-Note that **one byte of data == 3 pixels**;
+2. `hide()` process can be time-consuming on long Data and small image.
+Note: **one byte of data is 3 pixels**;
-3. Probably this library **will not** work with JPEG.
+3. This library **will not** work with JPEG.
 PNG is OK and recommended.
-Other formats needs more testing;
+Other formats need testing;
-4. Best template to hide data is a nice compressed JPEG turned to PNG.
-Library have `tools.pngify`, consider use it.
+4. Best template to hide data is a compressed JPEG turned to PNG.
+Library have `tools.pngify`, use it.

 Contact me on thenonproton@pm.me (or just open Issue) if you have any feedback on this library.